StanleyW00/ZhAudio/README.md

 # ZhAudio

 An application where it generates flashcards from Chinese lessons audio.
-This application uses chatGPT API and whisperx.
+This application uses ChatGPT API and WhisperX.